vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 **CMD**: Topic: Operating on Lists

-**SAY**: Python has a rich _standard library_ (a collection of re-usable definitions).
-You've already used
-         some of this library: `abs()`, `print()`, etc are examples of these.
-This is only scratching the surface though, many more general purpose definitions are available to you through the use of `import`.

 **SAY**: In the next section we will use the `operator` library.
 This library provides functions that do
          the same thing as built in Python operators like `+`, `*`, or `[]`.